tinacms/tinacms/docs/gatsby/manual-setup.md

 # Manual Setup

-This is a guide on how to setup the XEditor CMS on an existing Gatsby site.
+This is a guide on how to setup the Tina CMS on an existing Gatsby site.

 ## Installation